jogendra/jogendra.github.io/about.md

 ---
 <br>

-Hi, I’m Jogendra, final year student at **Indian Institute of Technology (BHU) Varanasi**.
-I am an iOS / Web Developer, [GitHub Campus Expert](https://githubcampus.expert/jogendra/) and an active Open Source contributor.
+Hi, I’m Jogendra, Class of 2020 Graduate and Post Graduate from **Indian Institute of Technology (BHU) Varanasi**.
+I am an iOS / Web Developer and an active Open Source contributor.
 I love/know to design with [Sketch](https://www.sketchapp.com/).
-Currently, I am working with [Zomato](https://www.zomato.com/) as an iOS Developer.
+I like/love to work on different tech stacks.

-In the past, I was a Google Summer of Code (2018) Student for FOSSASIA, an iOS Developer Intern at [Wheelstreet Inc.](https://www.wheelstreet.com/), and a Software Developer Intern at [Vertext Infosoft](https://vertexinfosoft.com/).
-I mentored several Open Source Programs including Google Code-In 2018 and mentoring Google Summer of Code (2019) students.
-I am a maintainer and core contributor to [FOSSASIA](https://fossasia.org/).
+In the past, I worked with [Zomato](https://www.zomato.com/) as an iOS Developer Intern, I was Google Summer of Code (2018) Student for FOSSASIA, an iOS Developer Intern at [Wheelstreet Inc.](https://www.wheelstreet.com/), and a Software Developer Intern at [Vertext Infosoft](https://vertexinfosoft.com/).
+I mentored several Open Source Programs including Google Code-In 2018 and Google Summer of Code (2019) students.
+I love to work with tech communities.
+In past, I was [GitHub Campus Expert](https://githubcampus.expert/jogendra/) and also a maintainer & core contributor to [FOSSASIA](https://fossasia.org/).

-Apart from Coding, I love going Hackathons, attending Conferences, and Travelling.
+Apart from Coding, I love _Aviation_ :airplane: (a lot), attending _Conferences_, and _Travelling_.
+I read/watch programming and aviation related blogs/articles/videos a lot in my free time.

-You can find me at these places but the most reliable way to reach me is to send an email.
+You can find me at these places but the most reliable way to reach me is Twitter.

 <div align="center">
 <p>